Custom CSS - Special Feature - Gradient on Headings

 4. Delete the codes and click save.

-• Headings will then display with the color set in your color palette.
+• Headings will then display with the color set in your color palette without the gradient effect.

 💌 If you happen to delete the Custom CSS, no worries.
 You can find the codes on the Style Sheet - CSS Headings Page located in the Not Linked section of the pages panel.